 Since 2013, Save the Sound has run a seasonal water quality monitoring program to measure bacteria levels at beaches, shorelines, streams, and rivers in western Long Island Sound.
 We now have 60+ monitoring sites in Westchester County and Little Neck Bay, NY, and in Greenwich, CT.
 The data we collect helps us to identify and eliminate sources of fecal contamination, drive investment in wastewater infrastructure repairs, and engage local residents and their elected officials in combating this persistent and hazardous form of water pollution.

 Collection of water samples is conducted by a corps of trained citizen volunteers.
 Save the Sound staff and these citizen scientists visit each monitoring site once a week from mid-June through Labor Day.
 Save the Sound then processes those samples in our lab and publishes the results on this website and a variety of public forums.
-View the most current data or join our Citizen Science Corps.
+View the most current data by clicking the links on the right or join our Citizen Science Corps.

 What We Test For

 The primary pollution that health authorities test for when determining whether or not water is safe for human contact is fecal bacteria.
 Human and animal waste contains disease-causing bacteria (pathogens) that pose a threat to public health.

 In order to measure the level of fecal bacteria in the water, Save the Sound tests for Enterococci, the bacteria that the EPA recommends for testing beach water quality and making determinations on when to close or open beaches.

 Our staff trains and supervises citizen volunteers in the proper procedures for collecting water quality samples.
 Most samples are collected from the shoreline or by wading into a waterway; some are collected by boat.
 Join our water quality monitoring Citizen Science Corps.